MSc Autism

 Academic requirements / experience

 Undergraduate Honours degree in a related discipline, or equivalent qualification.
-Direct experience of living or working with autistic people is advantageous.
+Direct lived experience of living or experience of working with autistic people.
 Any experience should be detailed on the personal statement section of the application form.

 Applicants with other forms of experience who would like to discuss their eligibility should contact us via the enquiry form below.